The substantial electron model is a theoretical model, which is

 level of the emitting electron.
 [15] It is shown

-that the angular frequency in the formula for the photon energy is the
+in the formula for the photon energy is the

-angular frequency of the electron cloud’s
+of the electron cloud’s rotation in the atom

-rotation in the atom averaged over the time of photon emission.
+averaged over the time of photon emission.

-To explain the multiplicity of
+To explain the multiplicity of atomic

-the interaction of the magnetic moment of the electron cloud with the magnetic
+interaction of the magnetic moment of the electron cloud with the magnetic

 moment of the positively charged nucleus, moving in one or another direction